 She was surprised to find that my New England–bred boyfriend had never heard of the poisonous, towering perennial weed, with its oblong leaves and magenta berries and stalks.
 Despite the fact that the kudzu-like Phytolacca americana sprouts up all across North America, poke sallet, a dish made from the plant’s slightly-less-toxic leaves, is a regional thing, popular only to Appalachia and the American South.
 The leaves must be boiled in water three times to cook out their toxins, and, as aficionados will tell you, it’s well worth the extra effort.

 But if pokeweed is so toxic, why did people start eating it in the first place?
 In a word, poke sallet is survival food.

 According to Michael Twitty, historian, Southern food expert, and author of The Cooking Gene, poke sallet was originally eaten for pure practicality—its toxins made it an allegedly potent tonic.
-“Back in the old days, you had a lot of people who walked around barefoot,” Twitty said.
-“They walked around barefoot in animal feces all the time.
-Most of our ancestors from the Depression backwards were full of worms.”
+"Back in the old days, you had a lot of people who walked around barefoot," Twitty said.
+"They walked around barefoot in animal feces all the time.
+Most of our ancestors from the Depression backward were full of worms."
 So then, poke sallet acted as a vermifuge, a worm purger.